Road-Train/IT-Hub-Solarboat/README.md

 # IT-Hub-Solarboat
 Parent Repository for all code related to the IT-Hub's Solarboat project.

+## Who&why.
+This repository was established to manage all of the code developed for the IT-hub's Solarboat.

 ## How to use:
 Code must not be commited to this repository directly.
 Instead, code will be commited to seperate repositories before being added as sub-modules to the parent repository.